-On all tours to the dam-site ample time is allowed you for a thorough examination and enjoyment of its many thrills.
-You stop at Nevada Lookout Point and then are driven across the top of the Dam to Arizona Lookout Point, overlooking the intake towers, lake and face of the Dam and spillways.
+On all tours to the dam-site ample time is allowed you for a thorough examination and the complete enjoyment of its many outstanding attractions.
+You stop at Nevada Lookout Point, are driven across the top of the Dam to Arizona Lookout Point, overlooking the intake towers, lake and face of the Dam and spillways.

 At each point a guide gives free lectures to tour passengers.
-Visitors to the project may also visit, by means of an elevator, the giant power houses at the base of the downstream face of the Dam.
-Tour includes boat trip on Lake Mead to the face of the Dam and return.
+Visitors may also visit the giant power houses at the base of the downstream face of the Dam.
+Tour No. 2 includes boat trip on Lake Mead to the face of the Dam and return.
 If time permits, longer trips on Lake Mead and into the lower Grand Canyon may be arranged.

-Boulder Dam is unquestionably an outstanding feature in western travel.
-It adds one more intensely interesting scene to those exclusively served by the Union Pacific between Salt Lake City and Los Angeles, among which is the near-by group of Zion, Grand Canyon, Bryce Canyon National Parks, Kaibab Forest and Cedar Breaks National Monument: and Death Valley during the winter season.
+Boulder Dam is unquestionably an outstanding feature in Western travel.
+It adds one more intensely interesting scene to those exclusively served by the Union Pacific between Salt Lake City and Los Angeles, among which is the nearby group of Zion, Grand Canyon, Bryce Canyon National Parks, Kaibab Forest and Cedar Breaks National Monument; and during the winter season, Death Valley.